- Code BIOL1004

 WorkloadThree lectures per week and up to 30 hours of practical classes and tutorial sessions.

-Campbell, Reece and Meyers - Biology 8th Edition Australian Version
+Campbell, Reece and Meyers Biology 11th Edition Australian Version.
+PLEASE NOTE: the text

 Tuition fees are for the academic year indicated at the top of the page.